cs1730/csx730-uthread/README.md

 You can easily move the stack pointer using
 [Extended ASM](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html#Extended-Asm)
 in GCC.
-Assumes that compiler optimizations are disabled, the following example should move the address stored in `rsptr` into the register for the stack pointer before calling a function called `some_func`:
+Assuming that compiler optimizations are disabled, the following example should move the address stored in `rsptr` into the register for the stack pointer before calling a function called `some_func`: